vy038/TerraHacks-Battlefit/README.md

 ## 🧑‍⚕️ Why It Matters

 Sedentary lifestyles are increasingly common, especially in work-from-home or tech-heavy environments.
-BattleFit aims to reduce friction in staying active — no wearables, no app installs — just open your browser and move.
+BattleFit reduces friction in staying active — no wearables, no app installs — just open your browser, use voice commands, and move.

 ---

 ## 🧠 What We Learned

+- Integrating Gemini AI to improve voice command recognition and user form feedback
-- How to use the Web Speech API for basic voice command support
+- Using the Web Speech API for basic voice command support
 - Structuring multi-file vanilla JS projects with modular design
 - Designing gamified feedback loops to improve user engagement